 Choose invoicing terms that maximize your cash position and likelihood of getting paid.
 You may choose to collect 50% upfront or require immediate payment upon completion.

 Then, you can decide how long your customer needs to settle an invoice.
 One of the most common payment terms, Net 30 days (or “N/30″), means that a buyer must settle his or her account within 30 days of the date listed on the invoice.

 It’s important to remember that 30 days is not equivalent to one month.
 If your invoice is dated March 9, clients are responsible for submitting payment on or before the 8th of April.
 Businesses may also set invoice terms to Net 60 or even Net 90, depending on their preferences and needs.
 You can learn more in our guide to choosing invoice payment terms.

 As the creators of the world’s most popular accounting software, QuickBooks has conducted extensive research into what makes an invoice most effective.
 Take a look at the following resources that our team has created, below:

 - What Is an Invoice? – This article walks through the basics of what makes an invoice effective, in addition to the details that small business owners need to include to get paid.

 - The Complete Guide to Invoices – This guide walks through each step of the invoicing process, covering the basics.
-This resource also features an example from a small business owner, to give readers a more tangible perspective.

 - How to Collect Invoices Faster – Getting paid can be a challenge for the small business owner.
 This guide provides tangible tips to help you get paid faster, with fewer hiccups.